 - Cool Airship: The Horde's main mode of airborne transportation are Goblin Zeppelins.
 They also have massive warships like Orgrim's Hammer based on the zeppelin design that resemble a giant boat held aloft by large balloons.
 The balloons are actually made of metal (And yet float), so they won't get immediately destroyed in the middle of battle.
 The large warships also have a huge BFG on the bow in the shape of a wolf's head.

 - Evil Counterpart.
-The Wo W expansions have introduced many: The Old Horde, The Dark Horde, The Fel Horde, The "True Horde", and now, The Iron Horde.
+The expansions of World of Warcraft have introduced many: the Old Horde, the Dark Horde, the Fel Horde, the "True Horde", the Iron Horde and the Fel Iron Horde.

 - Fantasy Axis of Evil: They are for the most part made up of the traditional monster races, however it is Subverted by them not being evil:

 - Orcs: Humanoid (being the counterpart to the Alliance Human's Mundane) with some elements of Savage.
 Though Mists Of Pandaria diverged from this portrayal due to the orcs flanderization.